M-Badri/HiPPIS/README.md

 ## Manuscript Examples
 More examples can be found in */Matlab/Drivers/Mappin/main.m* or */Fortran/Drivers/Mapping/main.F90*.
 These examples are used to produce the results presented in a manuscript submitted for publication that is entitled "Algorithm xxxx: HiPPIS: A High-Order Positivity-Preserving Mapping Software for Mtructured Meshes".
 Each example produces results that are saved in files.
-The saved data are then used to calculated the errors, and produce the figures and tables in the manuscript.
+The saved data are then used to calculate the errors and produce the figures and tables in the manuscript.

-**Note:** Producing the results in the Manuscript takes few hours because 1) the PDE problem in folder *BOMEX* is ran multiple times and uses a small time step, 2) the 2D approximation examples are ran multiple times and use 1000x1000 output mesh.
+**Note:** Producing the results in the Manuscript takes a few hours because 1) the PDE problem in folder *BOMEX* is executed multiple times and uses a small time step, 2) the 2D approximation examples are executed multiple times and use 1000x1000 output mesh.

 ### Matlab Examples
 ```